tock/tock/doc/reference/trd-appid.md

-The `Compress` trait provides a mechanism to map the application identifier defined by application credentials to a small (32-bit) integer, which can then be used throughout the kernel as an identifier for security policies.
+The `Compress` trait provides a mechanism to map the application identifier defined by application credentials to a small (32-bit) integer, which can be used throughout the kernel as an identifier for security policies.
 For example, suppose that a device wants to grant access to all application binaries signed by a certain 3072-bit RSA key.
 The `Compress` trait can map all such